UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 * Modifier labels that contain the preposition or other case-marking information

-Note that the _enhanced_ graph is not necessarily a supergraph of the basic tree, i.e., it is not required to contain all the basic dependency relations.
+Note that the _enhanced_ graph is not necessarily a supergraph of the basic tree, i.e., the graph is not required to contain all the basic dependency relations.
 For this reason, all relations of the enhanced graph (also the ones that are present in the basic UD tree) have to be included in the _DEPS_ column of a CoNLL-U file.
 See the specificiation of the [CoNLL-U](/format.html) file format for details.

 ## Ellipsis